Perl/perl5/README.md

 ### lib/p5.pm, lib/p7.pm and regen/pX.pl

-Right now you could change the defaults by using `use p5` in a filename to avoid enabling `v7.0` standards.
+Right now you could change the defaults by using `use p5` in a file to avoid enabling `v7.0` standards.

 [regen/pX.pl](https://github.com/Perl/perl5/blob/core-p7/regen/pX.pl) provides a mechanism to generate `lib/p5.pm` and `lib/p7.pm`.